lennox-codes/Codewars/README.md

 # Codewars

-I will be pushing the solutions for daily coding challenges to this repo
+I will be pushing the solutions to codewars challenges to this repo